jeffskinnerbox/blog/content/ideas/task-management-system-with-taskwarrior.md

 I almost pursued developing one of these tools but I decide to take a quick look at what might already in open source.
 This is when I bumped into [Taskwarrior][01].
+Taskwarrior is free and open source software that manages your TODO list from the command line.
+It appears to be poppular, well supported, and has integrations with NeoVim.
+It also appears to have excellent documentation as illustrated by the following:
+[Taskwarrior FAQ List][04], [Taskwarrior Documentation][05],
+[Taskwarrior Tools & Extensions][06], [Best Practices][07], and [Taskwarrior Commands][08].

 Sources: